Guide: Safe and Toxic Holiday Plants for Pets

 Surprise!
 Consider this your gift from Leaf and Paw, a complete and concise guide with all the information you need about toxic holiday plants to pets.
 Only sourced from real sites (like aspca and petpoisonhelpline), this is a no-nonsense post stating the facts about common holiday plants about to invade your pet-ridden household.

 Yes, humans can technically eat these (although they don’t seem to taste good) but are toxic to cats and dogs leading to gastronomic issues.

-Not exactly a holiday plant, but a hardy houseplant that is typically given around holiday time.
+Peace lilies are not exactly a holiday plant, but are a hardy houseplant typically given around holiday time.
 This guy is toxic as you may have guessed, due to insoluble calcium oxalates.

 Amaryllis are especially dangerous to have around holiday time.
-Apparently the bulb portion looks very enticing to dogs, who feel the urge to gnaw aggressively on them.
+Apparently, the bulb portion looks delicious to dogs, who feel the urge to gnaw aggressively on them.
 All parts of Amaryllis are toxic, especially the bulb, so I would avoid these completely.
 Similar to Amaryllis, the unpleasantly named Pregnant Onion is toxic as well and also has a bulbous root.